-Outside of marketing, Hussain is also doing her part to bring South Asian culture more into the mainstream via the podcast Desi Standard Time (focused on all things South Asian Media) and her second for Dummies book, Bollywood for Dummies.
+Outside of marketing, Hussain is also doing her part to bring South Asian culture more into the mainstream via the podcast Desi Standard Time (focused on all things South Asian Media) and her second book, Bollywood for Dummies.

 He’s also one of the most vocal and influential thought leaders, speaking at dozens of events every year, and writing for platforms such as Search Engine Land, HubSpot, and Inc.

-Praised as the “Oprah of LinkedIn” by the Huffington Post, Goldie Chan is a global keynote speaker, personal branding and social strategist, and top LinkedIn video creator whom everyone should have their eyes on.
+Praised as the “Oprah of LinkedIn” by the Huffington Post, Goldie Chan is a global keynote speaker, personal branding and social strategist, and top LinkedIn video creator who everyone should have their eyes on.

-Her series #DailyGoldie is considered the longest-running LinkedIn show (earning over 7 million views) and has forayed into running the #LinkedInCreators and #WomenOnLinkedIn communities on the platform.
+Her series #DailyGoldie is considered the longest-running LinkedIn show (earning over 7 million views) and she has forayed into running the #LinkedInCreators and #WomenOnLinkedIn communities on the platform.